arg_check(): more examples

 Simple examples

-# Check that vec1 is class integer.
+# Check that vec1 is type integer.

-arg_check(data = vec1, class = "integer")## $problem
+arg_check(data = vec1, typeof = "integer")## $problem

 ## [1] FALSE